itstaken/dot-files/README.md

 After installing plugins, run `:helptags ~/.vim/pack` for updated `:help`.

-You may want to look at `:help vim-markdown-disable-folding` or even `set nofold` if you're not accustomed to folding in markdown files.
+You may want to look at `:help vim-markdown-disable-folding` or even `:set nofold` if you're not accustomed to folding in markdown files.
 Also, `zR` to unfold all the folds in a markdown file.
 See `:help vim-markdown`.